JianzhengLuo/ToLongCharacter/README.md

 Folk the project => Change the `characters.json` => Commit the changes => Create a PR => That's all!
 (Of course waiting for me to review. )

-While sending me your help, do not forget to **SEND THE INFORMATION YOU WOULD LIKE TO SHOW** (including head images [1 : 1, 45px or bigger], links to your social media, etc).
+While sending me your help, do not forget to **SEND THE INFORMATION YOU WOULD LIKE TO SHOW** (your name, description, links to your social media, etc).

 ### Contributors